Adults on the Spectrum

 We are submitting for regional center approval.
 If approved we will be launching a full week program in July.
 All students enrolled in our one day a week program will be given preference for our week program.

-- Is the Adults with Autism Video Game Program at all locations?
+- Is the Adults on the Spectrum Video Game Program at all locations?

-Currently it is just at our Hawthorne and Granada Hills locations.
+Currently it is just at our Hawthorne, Newbury Park, Granada Hills locations.
 We have plans to expand it to all of our studios later this year.

 - How many hours do students attend each week?
 What day a week?

 Our day program runs from 10am - 3pm with an hour for lunch.
-We are still trying to determine the day of the week the program runs.
-Based on enrollment and student availablity we will have a day picked by late December.
+Hawthorne is on Friday.
+We are still trying to determine the day of the week the program runs in our other locations.
+Based on enrollment and student availability we will have a day picked soon.

 - Is Game Gen an accredited school?